Outrage in Ghana after killing of investigative reporter - Vanguard News Nigeria

 Last year Husein filed a complaint with police after a prominent lawmaker from President Nana Akufo-Addo’s ruling New Patriotic Party (NPP) threatened him, once calling on television for supporters to beat Hussein while showing the reporter’s photograph.

-Police said Hussein was shot in the chest and neck.
+Police said Husein was shot in the chest and neck.
 Anas and his Tiger Eye production company said the gunmen fired at close range from a motorbike and he died instantly.

 Media organisations and journalists in Ghana on Thursday called for more protection and demanded the government fully investigate.